 23. Deferred Tax Liability

-Deferred tax liability is calculated in full on temporary differences under the statement of financial position liability method using a principal tax rate of 30% (2021 - 30%).
-The movement on the deferred tax liability account is as follows:
+Deferred tax liability is calculated in full on temporary differences under the statement of financial position liability method using a principal tax rate of 30% (2023 - 30%).
+The movements on the deferred tax liability account are as follows: